vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 The "Distributed System Tax" is quantified through the Latency Chain Model.
 In 2026, empirical analysis confirms that deep synchronous chains of microservices are inherently fragile due to variance amplification.
 The latency of a microservice architecture is defined as:

-![Network Tax vs Cognitive Load](../assets/images/diagrams/network-tax-cognitive-load.png) *Figure 8.2: Comparison of Network Tax in Monolithic vs Microservices Architecture, illustrating the Khan Index trade-offs*
+![Network Tax vs Cognitive Load](../assets/images/diagrams/network-tax-cognitive-load.png) *Figure 8.2: Comparison of Network Tax in Monolithic vs Microservices Architecture, illustrating the RVx Index trade-offs*

 ```
 L_total = L_compute + L_network + L_serialize + L_mesh